luke185/CP3407_MyClean/iteration_1.md

 ## Estimation:

 >   V1: Week / Chapter 1
-- 2 days
+- 3 days

+>   V1: Week / Chapter 3
-- Adjusted for Velocity: 3 days (2 / 0.7 = 2.85)
+- Adjusted for Velocity: 4 days (3 / 0.7 = 4.2)

->   V1: Week / Chapter 2
 ### + Planning Poker

-- Luke: 2
+- Luke: 3
-- Zane: 2
+- Zane: 3
-- Corey: 2
+- Corey: 3
-- Dylan: 1
+- Dylan: 4
+- Caleb: 4
+Average: 3 days (3.4)

 ### + Assumptions

-- Full day of work will be needed to fully implement user login and accounts.
+- We will need to store the cleaner's availability in association with their other profile details in the database.
+- It will be straightforward to create user database entries classified by whether they are a cleaner or client.

+### + Dependencies

+- None

 ## Tasks
 >   V1: Week / Chapter 3